farz-1/RootToPlate/README.md

 - Staff can add new input types, add users, change user passwords and add meter readings (used for graph calculations on the home page).
 - Superusers can access the Django admin interface where they can see individual database entries in detail, as well as being able to create more super users.

+About page:
+- Includes information about YE Scotland as a charity for users interested in volunteering.

 The web app also contains various other smaller features such as links to YE Scotland social media and contact details.
+Users can log in and log out.
+Users must be signed up by an admin as the only intended users are volunteers at YE Scotland.
 The web app is mobile compatible.

 ## Visuals